DietkeSt/good-boy/README.md

 Bug:

 Upon submission the quiz would not start due to a missing result container in the HTML code, after adding it, it was working as expected again.

+After adding a confirmation modal, the "No" option did not work as expected.
+Tried adding similar functions as for the instructions modal to close it and had to add an event listener for the "No" option and that resolved the issue.